MatthewBareno/poplar-septoria-GWAS/README.md

 7. filter bam file for only sequences that were mapped against reference genome

 `samtools view -b -F 4 OUTPUT.bam > FILTERED.bam`

+i created another bash script which automated steps 5-7 for the 60 samples given.

 8. Using [this](https://gatk.broadinstitute.org/hc/en-us/articles/360035531892-GATK4-command-line-syntax) a vcf file creation was _attempted_ using